 Assessment, Record Keeping and Reporting

-Each year pupils in Key Stage One (Years 1-2) complete SATs (Standardised Assessment Tasks) in Reading, Writing and Mathematics.
+Each year pupils in Year One complete the phonics screening check.
+Years 2 children complete SATs (Standardised Assessment Tasks) in Reading, Writing and Mathematics.

-In Key Stage Two (Years 3-6) further SATs are taken just before they leave primary school.
+In Key Stage Two, Year 6 further SATs are taken just before they leave primary school.
+Results from these assessments are shared with parents.

 We will discuss the settling in process and general progress of pupils.